tezos/tezos-mirror/docs/user/multinetwork.rst

 However, if you configure `Custom Networks`_, the configuration file will no longer contain an alias such as ``mainnet`` or ``carthagenet``.
-Instead, it will explicitely contain the list of bootstrap peers, user-activated upgrades and user-activated protocol overrides that you specify.
+Instead, it will explicitly contain the list of bootstrap peers, user-activated upgrades and user-activated protocol overrides that you specify.
 This means that when you update your node, updates to built-in network parameters will have no effect.